 Philippine Checkers is the same as Brazilian checkers except that the board is mirrored.
 Players from Luzon, Panay, and part of Mindanao, play on the mirrored board.
 However, according to the World Dama Federation, it should be played on the regular board (same as Brazilian checkers.)

 Pool Checkers is similar to International draughts, but is played on an 8x8 board.
 Although capture is mandatory, it is not mandatory to capture the longest line (i.e. it is not necessary to choose the series of jumps that captures the most men).
+A Man promotes at the farthest rank, but is not promoted if capture continues.
 It is the same as Northern German checkers, which is played on a mirrored board.
 The first book covering German Draughts was the 155-page folio volume “Die unterschiedlichen Spiel- und Vorstellungen des weltberühmten Damspiels”, which was published around 1700 in Nuremberg by Johann Wolfgang Schmidt (cf. checkers.wikia.com).
 In America, where it acquired the name Pool Checkers, this variant has its own organization; the American Pool Checkers Association (APCA).